Skip to main content

 داند

-literal: to know; to understand; to recognize
+literal: know; to know; knowledge

 غايت